 INCLUDED COURSES - 180 hour PDF package:

-Principles of Real Estate I & II (Mandatory Core) TREC 121 TREC 122
+Principles of Real Estate I & II (Required) TREC 121 TREC 122

 Modern Real Estate Practice in Texas 16th Edition (Principles of Real Estate I & II)